scheibler/TactileClock/README.md

 performed accidentally while the display is still active, the app warns with a long, persistent vibration.

 The background process is started automatically after booting is finished.
-Android version >= 4.0 is supported.
+Android version >= 4.1 (API 16) is supported.

 Basically there exist two different vibration pattern: A short vibration stands for the digit 1 and a long one for the digit 5.
 The 2 is represented by two consecutive short vibrations, the 6 by a